reblws/morning-serial/README.md

 ### Start

 1. Make sure RethinkDB is alive before starting
     - `rethinkdb`
 2. From the project folder, install the required dependencies
     - `npm install` or `yarn install`
 3. Start the server
     - `npm run start` or `yarn start`
     - This starts nodemon and webpack in watch mode.
 The Javascript is automatically rebundled and the server restarted after each save.
-4. Building for production
-  - `npm run build` or `yarn build`

-There are also two important scripts in the `scripts/` folder: `feed-worker.js` and `dl-favicons.js`.
-Run these in node to populate the database and download each source's favicons!
-The favicon script is also available in npm as the `favicons` script (`npm run favicons`).
+There are two important scripts in the `scripts/` folder: `feed-worker.js` and `dl-favicons.js`.
+Run these in node to populate the database and download each source's favicons.
+The favicon script is also available as a script under package.json (`npm run favicons`).

-### Deployment
+### Deploy

+`npm run build` or `yarn run build`

 After running the `build` script, the `dist/` folder should be populated with a copy of the server and static assets.

-Run the `feed-worker.js` script as a cronjob.
+Run the `feed-worker.js` script as a cronjob to continue populating the db with new articles.
 There's an example file that shows the syntax.

 `dist/server.js` contains the code needed to run the Express server.